bdeckard92/dupUT/02-Lesson-Plans/01-HTML-Git-CSS/README.md

   * SSH keys, added to both GitHub and the class repository

-* Students often encounter errors configuring their SSH keys.
-The pre-work directs students to the [Generating a new SSH key and adding it to the ssh-agent](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) article on GitHub.
+* Students often encounter errors while configuring their SSH keys.
+The prework directs students to the [Generating a new SSH key and adding it to the ssh-agent](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) article on GitHub.
 Many students simply forget to add their newly generated key to the ssh-agent.
 The others will most likely need to be regenerated.

-Students will also need the following accounts:
+* Students will also need the following accounts:

   * GitHub (for _their_ work)

   * GitLab (for the class repo)

 ## Module Challenge

 [Module 01 Challenge](../../01-Class-Content/01-HTML-Git-CSS/02-Challenge)

-## Heads Up
+## Heads-Up

-Next week you will review Flexbox and CSS Grid and other advanced CSS topics.
-If these are new, or it's been awhile, be sure to review the activities in advance.
+Next week, you will review flexbox, CSS Grid, and other advanced CSS topics.
+If these are new or it's been awhile, be sure to review the activities in advance.

 ## Resources